VantageDiscovery/vantage-ui-templates/README.md

   vantageSearchURL: string,

   // Customer api configuration
-  // This is the API where your items are
+  // The API where your data details are exposed (Vantage Search returns ID and Score only)
   // Avalable types are: "vantage" , "cdn" or "custom"
   customerAPI:

     // Vantage customer api type configuration
-    {
+    // Special case when you shared your data with us and we stored it on our Demo API's {

     type: "vantage",